10 reasons why you should travel to Brasov instead of Bucharest

 Where is Brasov?

 Brasov is a beautiful ancient city in central Romania.
-Want to spend an unforgettable vacation surrounded by ancient castles, but can't choose whether to go to Bucharest or Brasov, capital of Romania?
-Why choose when you can visit both cities at the same time, starting with "Little Paris" of Romania?
+Do you want to spend an unforgettable vacation surrounded by ancient castles, but can't choose whether to go to the capital of Romania - Bucharest or Brasov, why choose when you can visit both Romanian cities at the same time, starting with "Little Paris" of Romania?
 Yes, yes, this is the case when you can sit on two chairs without any damage!

 A very convenient way to get to one of the most beautiful cities in Transylvania is to take a train ticket Bucharest to Brasov.
 If you get bored of the almost three-hour journey, stop in Sinaia, whose border security is tirelessly guarded by the pointed towers of the fairytale Castelul Peles.
 Once you get off the platform in Brasov, don't waste a minute - take a taxi and get your camera: the journey begins!